 Bitcoin fanatics, or "Hodlers of Last Resort," as they are called, will argue that scarcity is what makes the coin valuable.
 There is a limited amount.
 However, before Bitcoin can become "digital gold," it must prove its worth to the old money.

-In the last couple months, Bitcoin has passed $30,000 to the chagrin of its bears and the joy of its "Hodlers."
+In the last few months, Bitcoin has passed $50,000 to the chagrin of its bears and the joy of its "Hodlers."

-Yes, Bitcoin has steadily remained above its psychological barrier of $30,000.
+Yes, Bitcoin has crushed its psychological barriers of $30,000 and $40,000.
 But again, Bitcoin alone doesn't speak for Coinbase or crypt on in general.

 Crypto-bears can find another example of instability in Ripple (XRP), the world's third-largest crypto behind Bitcoin and Ethereum at $12.5 billion market cap.